 Have you ever considered using a weighted blanket for sleep?
 Long used as a sleep aid and anxiety reducer for people with conditions including ASD, ADHD, and sensory processing disorders, weighted blankets have definitely caught the interest of the general public.
-I’ve had several patients ask me about how they work, and it seems like time to bring that conversation here.

 Anxiety is a major problem for sleep.
 There’s an abundant body of research that demonstrates the anxiety-sleep connection.
-I see anxiety wreaking havoc with my patients sleep and I hear from many of you how stress, anxiety, and a “wired and tired” mind interfere with your ability to fall asleep and rest soundly at night.
+I see anxiety wreaking havoc with my patients sleep and I hear from many how stress, anxiety, and a “wired and tired” mind interfere with your ability to fall asleep and rest soundly at night.
 Anxiety can intrude on sleep at any age; kids have this sleep issue, as do many adults.
 It can occur for all kinds of reasons, from environmental and circumstantial stressors to physical and psychological conditions.

-A lot of my patients want to know.
 Many people describe the feeling of a weighted blanket as like being held in a gentle hug.
 Weighted blankets apply light, even pressure over the entire body.
 That can help keep you more still when you’re in bed, and provides the soothing sensation of being gently held, which creates for many people a deep sense of relaxation and calm that makes it easier to fall asleep—and may help you sleep more soundly, with fewer restless awakenings during the night.

 Weighted blankets have an interior lining that’s filled with evenly distributed weight.
 Different blankets come at different weights, ranging from 4 or 5 pounds to 25 or 30 pounds.
 In our research, we determined that 12 pounds of evenly distributed weight was ideal for sleep and relaxation—without excessive pressure or the generation of too much heat (which can interfere with sleep).